 With this three-step approach, I had a clearer idea of what I could do to survive, and be happy.
 And I believe that’s all we really want to do in life.
 Of course, there are many other things that I could have added to any of these three lists.
 But this should give you an idea of where to start plotting out your own road map to happiness.

-Go ahead and give my three-step approach a try!
+Go ahead and give my three-step approach to planning a happy life a try!
 Did you find a dream of yours that had been buried beneath other motives?
-Let me know by writing a comment below.
+Let me know by emailing ForksToFeet.